Reading Images Like Texts: Sequential Image Understanding in Vision-Language Models: Applications

-In Equation \ref{eq: rope scaling}, $d$ is the dimension of an attention head, $\alpha$ serves as the scaling magnitude, while $p$ is used to control the scaling factor $g(i)$ such that it applies minimal scaling for small $i$ and significant scaling for large $i$ (see Figure \ref{fig: rope scaling} for illustration).
+In Eq. \ref{eq: rope scaling}, $d$ is the dimension of an attention head, $\alpha$ serves as the scaling magnitude, while $p$ is used to control the scaling factor $g(i)$ such that it applies minimal scaling for small $i$ and significant scaling for large $i$ (see Figure \ref{fig: rope scaling} for illustration).
 This compensates for the loss of positional information caused by frequency decay.
 We test our method (training-free / fine-tune on 60k samples from the GQA training set) on the Qwen2-VL series of models and evaluate on What's Up, VSR \citep{vsr}, and COCO/GQA-spatial \citep{whatsup}.
 The selection of $\alpha$ and $p$, along with the training and evaluation setups, are presented in Appendix \ref{appn: rope scaling}.
 Results in Table \ref{tab:rope scaling} show that RoPE scaling achieves competitive performance across multiple benchmarks.
 We also test our method on MMBench and find that the model performance in general capabilities is even better with RoPE scaling, demonstrating its potential as a trick to enhance spatial reasoning ability.
+However, it serves only as a localized remedy for potential limitations in RoPE.
+We expect developments in positional encoding that can more effectively capture relative spatial relationships in the future.